Does succession planning have you lost?

 You've been farming the family fields for a long time.
 With retirement on the horizon, it's time to start planning for succession — but where do you begin?
 Planning for passing on a farming operation can be a virtual maze of uncomfortable conversations, competing interests, tax issues, and potential business restructuring.
 And, like most things in life, the earlier you start, the better.
-That's where the estate planning experts at McShane & Bowie come in.
-These experienced attorneys understand each landowner's situation is different.
+That's where estate planning experts come in, and there are many with experience in agriculture who can help you.
+The attorneys at McShane & Bowie partner with the MiFarmLink project.
 They can help you craft a personalized succession plan that will protect you, your heirs, and your assets.

 How do I schedule the consultation session?
 Just email Amanda Kabelman, assistant to Michelle Anthes, at firstname.lastname@example.org.

 What do I need to bring with me?
 It is very helpful to have a few things prepared for the session if you can, such as:

 - A complete list of all your assets and how they are titled